 These days we live in a digital age.
 However, if you’re not a ‘digital native’ and you are only just getting to grips with using websites, let alone building your own website or using the internet for marketing, you may want some help.

-Here at Urban Attic we often work with customers who have been running their businesses successfully for years, but who haven’t grown up with digital media and are not hugely comfortable working with it.
+Here at UA Media we often work with customers who have been running their businesses successfully for years, but who haven’t grown up with digital media and are not hugely comfortable working with it.

-It’s not surprising that this is often the case – after all, the internet is less than three decades old, which is a good deal younger than many of the people we work with, so if you are new to all this, and want a bit of an overview, Urban Attic can help.
+It’s not surprising that this is often the case – after all, the internet is less than three decades old, which is a good deal younger than many of the people we work with, so if you are new to all this, and want a bit of an overview, UA Media can help.

 Why do I need a website?